Event Details

 McLean County Museum of History

-In addition to being home to the oldest corn and beans in McLean County, Noble-Wieting has many unique and intriguing features.
-For one, pottery recovered from the site suggests that Noble-Wieting was a multi-cultural settlement where groups that previously occupied separate villages coexisted together.
-Second, the geographic location of Noble-Wieting is many dozens of miles away from other contemporary villages along the Illinois River.
+Located just north of Heyworth, the Noble-Wieting site dates to approximately AD 1200 and is home to the oldest corn and beans in McLean County.
+Pottery recovered from the site suggests that it was a multi-cultural settlement in which groups that previously occupied separate villages coexisted.
+Also, the geographic location of Noble-Wieting is many dozens of miles away from other contemporary villages along the Illinois River.
 Noble-Wieting, in other words, was established in a frontier location, well beyond known settlement areas.
-And finally, residents appear to have been heavily focused on elk relative to the white-tailed deer typical of other villages.

-For more information about this program, please contact the Education Department via email by clicking here or 309-827-0428.
+For more information about this program, please contact the Museum's Education Department via email by clicking here or calling 309-827-0428.

 ", "startDate":"2024-11-12", "endDate":"2024-11-13", "startTime":"06:30", "endTime":"07:30", "location":"200 N Main St. Bloomington IL 61701", "label":"Add to Calendar", "options":[ "Google", "Apple", "iCal", "Outlook.com" ], "timeZone":"America/Chicago", "trigger":"click", "iCalFileName":"Reminder-Event" }